livingdocsIO/documentation/reference-docs/common-designs/component_config.md

 ----

+- `name`

+  The handle of the component.
+This is how the component is referenced in either code or the `config.json` file where it is assigned to a group.

+- `label`

-`label`: The label that is used in the editor's sidebar.
+  The label that is used in the editor's sidebar.
 This is the human label.
 See example above.

 ----